The group continues to grow and flourish and we couldn’t be more proud and appreciative of all our volunteers and fosters.

-We have dedicated volunteers throughout Texas, including the Dallas/Fort Worth area, Austin, San Antonio, Houston and Waco.
+We have dedicated volunteers throughout Texas, including the Dallas/Fort Worth area, San Antonio, and Austin.

 Without our dedicated volunteers, we would not have been able to save so many lives.
 As we continue to grow in size, so does our need for additional volunteers.
 (If there is something you are interested in doing, but don't see it listed, please send us an email with your suggestions.)

 Due to insurance requirements, we must document training for all volunteers who handle dogs, whether in transit, at events, or fostering.
 It is a one-time requirement, and once documented, is complete.
 There are two courses at https://university.maddiesfund.org/.../shelter-and-rescue..., plus an article on zoonotics that need to be read.